Skip to main content

 Single Asset or Batch Mode

 Single-asset mode has been simplified to expose only those features relevant to reviewing a single conversion.
-When a 3ds Max file is uploaded and converted with RapidPipeline DCC Importer, a QC Tools Report is automatically generated and can be viewed via the Cloud Platform.
+When a 3ds Max file is uploaded and converted with RapidPipeline DCC Importer, a QC Tools Report is automatically generated and can be viewed via the Web Platform.

 Single-asset mode

-Single-asset mode is simplified for Cloud conversion.
+Single-asset mode is simplified for Web Platform conversion.

 Batch mode exposes additional tools for sorting, filtering, scoring, commenting, CSV export, and navigating large reports with thousands of asset results.
 This mode is only available when using the QC Tools CLI.